dmitrizagidulin/riagent/README.md

-Riagent attempts to provide answers to those questions, to encode recommended best-practice Riak query patterns, and in general to aid rapid application development by working with Riak's strenghts while respecting its limitations.
+Riagent attempts to provide answers to those questions, to encode recommended best-practice Riak query patterns, and in general to aid rapid application development by working with Riak's strengths while respecting its limitations.
 It is intended as a spiritual successor to [Ripple](https://github.com/basho-labs/ripple).